 The Chicago workers’ compensation attorneys at Rosenfeld Injury Lawyers LLC can assist you in filing your claim if you have or currently suffer from a repetitive stress injury involving carpal tunnel.

 Many workers are not aware of their rights or are intimidated by the threat of repercussions if they file a worker’s compensation claim.

 Our legal team provides every potential client with a free initial consultation to discuss repetitive trauma injuries and pre-existing conditions.

-Our Chicago carpal tunnel attorneys currently represent clients throughout Illinois in workers compensation cases in areas including: Cook County, DuPage County, Kane County, Lake County, Will County, Aurora, Chicago, Elgin, Naperville, and Schaumburg.
+A Chicago carpal tunnel workers comp claim attorney currently represents clients throughout Illinois in workers’ compensation cases in areas including Cook County, DuPage County, Kane County, Lake County, Will County, Aurora, Chicago, Elgin, Naperville, and Schaumburg.